fabianheussner/nuxt-portfolio/content/work/check-in-check-out.md

 ::case-intro
 ---
-title: Check in check out
+title: Check in, be out
 year: /21-22
 ---
 ::